-Beyond the fact that Elia's alternative represents a feasible scarcity pricing implementation measure, it remains to be assessed whether this proposed - and in general any - scarcity pricing mechanism for Belgium, is desirable.
+Beyond the fact that the omega component represents a feasible scarcity pricing implementation measure, it remains to be assessed whether this proposed - and in general any - scarcity pricing mechanism for Belgium, is desirable.

 From the discussion presented in this report on what scarcity pricing actually is, for which this report goes back to the origins of scarcity pricing, it can be derived that scarcity pricing aims to be a solution for the missing-money problem.
-Although both academics and operational scarcity pricing implementations, generally implementing a capacity mechanism and scarcity pricing in parallel, agree of the fact that scarcity pricing cannot eliminate the missing money problem, it may help to reduce the missing money problem.
-However, this advantage is to be weighed against the complexity that comes with a scarcity pricing implementation.
-Design experience shows that the calibration of such mechanism is not straightforward and not a one-shot exercise.
-This calibration also seems especially sensitive to the capacity mix and the share of renewables therein.
+Although both academics and operational scarcity pricing implementations, generally implementing a capacity